-Single location in the municipality of Altenbamberg in the German Nahe growing region.
-The name is derived from the reddish coloured soil (Rotliegendes).
-The vineyards, which are oriented south-west to south, at an altitude of 150 to 200 metres above sea level with a slope gradient of 5 to 70%, comprise six hectares of vineyards in the Alsenz valley (a Nahe side valley).
-The soils consist of weathered quartz porphyry with the red sandstone that gives it its name, shale clay in the subsoil and above it barren topsoil with a high proportion of rock.
-The forest at the height of the mountain ridge offers protection from cold winds.
-Riesling is cultivated here.
-The Anheuser Paul, Gut Hermannsberg and Rapp Walter wineries, for example, have a share in the site.
+single vineyard in the municipality of Altenbamberg in the German wine-growing region of Nahe.
+The name is derived from the reddish coloured soil (Rotliegendes) The southwest to south-facing vineyards at 150 to 200 metres above sea level with 5 to 70% slopes cover six hectares of vineyards in the Alsenz Valley (a Nahe side valley).
+The soils consist of weathered quartz porphyry with the eponymous red sandstone, slate clay in the subsoil and overlying poor topsoil with a high rock content.
+The forest at the height of the ridge offers protection from cold winds.
+Riesling is the main variety cultivated here.
+The Anheuser Paul, Gut Hermannsberg and Rapp Walter wineries, for example, have shares in the site.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn